po1sigala/live/01-Class-Content/17-CS/README.md

 * Summarize asynchronous behavior and the role of the event loop.

-* Construct a higher order functions.
+* Construct a higher-order function.

 * Explain the lexical environment.